spur19/OCR_Video/README.md

 ![image](https://user-images.githubusercontent.com/71698670/121206336-ffaad480-c895-11eb-8da6-e565b4c83abf.png)

+This could be due to specifying incorrect ROIs, or an error by the text recognition engine.

 I loved working on this project, and will be looking for ways to improve it in the future.
+Working with OffNote Labs would be a great learning experience for me, and I look forward to discussing this opuurtunity with you in the near future.

+**Warm Regards**

+Shaurya Puri